 The major areas that fall under human resources are:

-What is the purpose of HR?
+What is the purpose of human resources?

-of HR's role is to ensure all employees are participating in the same business culture, with the same goal.
-The first part of this is usually providing an employee handbook and conducting an induction session.
+Define the business purpose: part of HR's role is to ensure all employees are participating in the same business culture and working towards the same goal.
+This includes providing an employee handbook and conducting an induction session.